 They extricated themselves—the bush seemed to grab at them as they backed away—and started walking again but Harry didn't speak.
 He had to concentrate on where they were going, and Ginny was a distraction enough even without his talking to her.

 After another ten minutes of frequent halts to get his bearings, and detours to avoid particularly forbidding-looking thickets, Harry stopped.
-A strange noise was coming from ahead; it sounded as if someone was sobbing, and loudly.
-Ginny's grip tightened.
+A strange noise was coming from ahead.

-"What is that?" she whispered.
+"What is that?"
+Ginny whispered.
 "It sounds like someone crying."

 "I think I know too," said Ginny.
 "Can that be?"